nVotesOrg/nMix/docs/guide.md

 <trustee> ::= <integer>
 <item> ::= <integer>
 ```
+Please refer to the artifact [reference](#artifact-reference) for a description of each artifact.

 ### Installing
 As seen above, an nMix installation is composed of one machine acting as a bulletin board together with 2 or more machines acting as trustees.
 The trustees must have have ssh connectivity to the bulletin board server.